 You have the classic Maroon Bells, with its stunning sunrise alpenglow.
 You also have lesser-known spots like Ashcroft Ghost Town (one of our favorite spots for fall colors).
 And then you have the iconic Independence Pass, which connects Aspen to Twin Lakes, and is a must-do drive in the summer and early fall.

 If we’re being honest, Independence Pass itself is one of the biggest reasons why Aspen makes this list of the best mountain towns in Colorado.
 It’s iconic.

 As far as things to do in town, Aspen has plenty of options.
 Swing by JUS for delicious fresh-pressed juice and breakfast and Bear Den for yummy gourmet food with a seriously cozy vibe.
 For lodging, the iconic Hotel Jerome is a classic.
-So is the Little Nell (particularly if you plan on skiing while in town).

 As the gateway to Rocky Mountain National Park, it’s no surprise that Estes park is one of the best mountain towns in Colorado.
 If your goal is to see the best the park has to offer, staying in Estes is your top option.

 This mountain town’s close proximity to the park means you have tons of epic hiking trails to explore (many of which make for awesome snowshoe routes in the winter!).
 We won’t reinvent the wheel here, as our guide to the park covers the best stuff to do.